stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

 saw that the hall room above mine--the  "leetle room " of bottles and machines which Mrs. Herrero had mentioned--was merely the laboratory of the doctor; and that his main living quarters lay in the spacious adjoining room whose convenient alcoves and large contiguous bathroom permitted him to hide all dressers and obtrusive utilitarian devices.
-Dr. Mu&ntilde;oz, most certainly, was a man of birth, cultivation, and discrimination.
+Dr. Muñoz, most certainly, was a man of birth, cultivation, and discrimination.

   The figure before me was short but exquisitely proportioned, and clad in somewhat